What to do if…

 - You do not need to decide today whether to sue or hire a lawyer.

-- You do not need to publicly accuse your employer online to make progress.
+- You do not need to post about the employer online to make progress.

 Important reassurance